xeylou/testade.xeylou.fr/content/posts/security-notions/index.md

 it also provide sort of firewalling since you are restricted by what the proxy permit you to access to

-it is also great for privacy since hosts are not directly exposed
+it is also great for privacy since hosts are not directly exposed, the proxy is

 *many use of proxies can be found doing research*